saumilvtrivedi/Data-Analysis-on-Diabetes-Dataset-Using-Machine-Learning-Algorithms/README.md

 The project resulted in a CatBoost-based predictive model that excels in identifying individuals at risk of diabetes with high accuracy, precision, recall, and AUC scores.

-This model, refined by addressing class imbalances through SMOTE, showcases the significant potential of machine learning in enhancing early diabetes detection and he
+This model, refined by addressing class imbalances through SMOTE, showcases the significant potential of machine learning in enhancing early diabetes detection and healthcare Diagnosis.